 Types and Roles in Tour Guiding

-In tourism literature various roles are discussed to capture the complexity of tour guiding (Holloway, 1981).
+In tourism literature, various roles are discussed to capture the complexity of tour guiding (Holloway, 1981).
 Cohen (1985) suggests that tour guides have two basic roles, the ‘leadership’ role and the ‘mediatory’ role.
 As a leader, the tour guide provides direction, access and security.
-The mediator role has two components, the first component being ‘social mediation’, where a tour guide acts as the by linking tourists to the local population, making the host environment non-threatening for the tourist and vice-versa.
+The mediator role has two components, the first component being ‘social mediation’, where a tour guide acts as the ‘middleman’ by linking tourists to the local population, making the host environment non-threatening for the tourist, and vice-versa.
 The second component is ‘cultural brokerage’, which means bridging cultural differences between the host environment and the visiting tourists, and translating “the strangeness of a foreign culture into a cultural idiom familiar to the visitors” (Cohen, 1985 p.
 15).
-Much emphasis in tourism literature is placed on the mediator, in relation to narratives and discourses as well as vision and gaze (Urry, 2000).
+Much emphasis in tourism literature is placed on the mediator, in relation to narratives and discourses, as well as vision and gaze (Urry, 2000).
 One central question is whether or not tour guides reflect the reality of a location and tell authentic stories about a place and provide true access, following MacCannell’s (1976) notion of ‘staged authenticity’.
 Some authors deemphasise the question of authenticity and instead reflect on tour guides performances, their roles in fostering group interaction and solidarity, providing security and protection in the encounters of the host country, and mediating a tourists-host interaction (Ap & Wong, 2001; Bruner, 2005; Jennings & Weiler, 2006; Meged, 2010; Rabotić, 2010).
 Tour guides are also perceived as an effective medium for conveying important messages to visitors and tourists (Rabotić, 2010).
-Sometimes tour guides are entrusted with the public relations mission to encapsulate the essence of (Pond, 1993, p. vii).
+Sometimes tour guides are entrusted with the public relations mission “to encapsulate the essence of place” (Pond, 1993, p. vii).
 According to Salazar (2005, 2006) the tour guides are the key actors in the process of ‘folklorizing’, ‘ethnicizing’, and ‘exoticizing’ a destination.
 Salazar (2005) questions essentialist notions about the guide role by pointing to their strategic responses to tourists’ desires:

-“Although emphasized in much of the literature, the goal of guides is not necessarily to become a bridge actor, cultural translator, or someone who flattens cultural differences.
-Some guides are even engaged in the art of deception (Salazar, 2005 p.
+“Although emphasized in much of the literature, the goal of guides is not necessarily to become a bridge actor, cultural translator, or someone who flattens cultural differences. ...
+Some guides are even engaged in the art of deception” (Salazar, 2005 p.
 629)

-Tour guides can be individual entrepreneurs (Dahles & Bras, 1999 or employed by tour operators and organisations, but tour guides can also work outside of these structures.
-Jennings Weiler (2006) make use of the formalinformal distinction to contrast professional guides from people who perform guide roles without expecting income or profit from it. nformal tour guiding includes local residents, taxi drivers, waiters, back-of-house accommodation staff, and employees at local pubs, who sometimes accidentally fall into tour guiding roles (Jennings & Weiler, 2006).
+Tour guides can be individual entrepreneurs (Dahles & Bras, 1999), or employed by tour operators and organisations, but tour guides can also work outside of these structures.
+Jennings and Weiler (2006) make use of the formal-informal distinction to contrast professional guides from people who perform guide roles without expecting income or profit from it.
+Often such informal tour guiding is experienced as more authentic and truthful, because information and insight is provided voluntarily and not in expectation of payment.
+Informal tour guiding includes local residents, taxi drivers, waiters, back-of-house accommodation staff, and employees at local pubs, who sometimes accidentally fall into tour guiding roles (Jennings & Weiler, 2006).
 We propose to extend the notion of informality in tour guiding by adding a further dimension.
-Accordingly informal practices refer to the absence of scripted narratives and itineraries greater autonomy by tour guides in respect to the tour conduct Tour guiding however can also be pursued in highly formalised settings, but not conducted for profit, when NGOs offer guided tours.
-This two-dimensional formal-informal matrix (Table 1 different dimensions of the organisational structure of tour guiding.
+Accordingly, informal practices not only refer to non-profit seeking tour guides but also to the absence of scripted narratives and itineraries.
+Informal tour guiding thus can mean greater autonomy by tour guides in respect to the tour conduct, but may still involve a profit motive.
+Tour guiding however can also be pursued in highly formalised settings, but not conducted for profit, for example when NGOs offer guided tours.
+This two-dimensional formal-informal matrix (Table 1), highlighting different dimensions of the organisational structure of tour guiding.

 Table 1: Formal-informal Matrix in Tour Guiding